Want to drive more traffic to your website, but you’re having a hard time attracting new and returning visitors?

 Try taking a look at your top posts and pages.
 In ExactMetrics, find them in the Publishers report:

 In the list above, it looks like there’s a case study that’s pretty popular content on the blog.
 So, let’s design an infographic with the numbers in it for social media!
-Or we could make a video, create a podcast where we interview that company’s CEO…so many possibilities!
+Or we could make a video or create a podcast where we interview that company’s CEO…so many possibilities!

 Promotional Hacks: Publicize Your Content